ArchipelagoMW/Archipelago/worlds/sm64ex/docs/setup_en.md

 Install the relevant dependencies `sdl2 glew cmake python make`.
 SM64EX will link `jsoncpp` dynamic if installed.
 If not, it will compile and link statically.

-After this, obtain the code base by cloning the relevant repository manually via `git clone --recursive https://github.com/N00byKing/sm64ex`.
-Ready your ROM by copying your legally dumped rom into your sm64ex folder.
-The name of the ROM needs to be `baserom.REGION.z64` where `REGION` is either `us` or `jp` respectively.

 Continue to `Compiling`.

 *Compiling*

-After this, obtain the code base by cloning the relevant repository via `git clone --recursive https://github.com/N00byKing/sm64ex`.
+Obtain the code base by cloning the relevant repository via `git clone --recursive https://github.com/N00byKing/sm64ex`.
 Copy your legally dumped rom into your sm64ex folder (if you are not sure where your folder is located, do a quick Windows search for sm64ex).
 The name of the ROM needs to be `baserom.REGION.z64` where `REGION` is either `us` or `jp` respectively.

-After all these preparatory steps have succeeded, type `make` in your command prompt and get ready to wait for a bit.
-If you want to speed up compilation, tell the compiler how many CPU cores to use by using `make -jn` where n is the number of cores you want.
+After all these preparatory steps have succeeded, type `cd sm64ex && make` in your command prompt and get ready to wait for a bit.
+If you want to speed up compilation, tell the compiler how many CPU cores to use by using `make -jn` instead, where n is the number of cores you want.

 After the compliation was successful, there will be a binary in your `sm64ex/build/REGION_pc/` folder.